pvcraven/2019_spring_web_dev/source/final/espersen/index.rst

             width: 100%;
       }

-      /* Then if we hit 768px or greater we switch to columns taking up a percentage of the screen and they are no longer stacking*/
+      /* Then if we hit 768px or greater we switch to columns taking up a percentage*/ /* of the screen and they are no longer stacking*/
       @media only screen and (min-width: 768px) {
             /* this column will take up 25% of the screen, if assigned to a tag*/ .col-1 {width: 25%;}